-ART-134 Digital Illustration
+ART-134 Vector Graphics 1

-3 Units: 36 hours of lecture, 54 hours of laboratory, per term, LR, DG, CSU, UC
+3 Units: 36 hours of lecture, 54 hours of laboratory, per term, SC, DG, CSU, UC Advisory: ART-132

 This is a course for digital artists which focuses on vector image creation.
-Students will work with Adobe Illustrator software.
-In this course, students will learn the basic functions and tools to design and illustrate vector graphics in Adobe Illustrator, as well as an understanding of technical and compositional concepts.
+Students will work with Adobe Illustrator or similar software.
+Students will learn the basic functions and tools to design and illustrate vector graphics in Adobe Illustrator, as well as an understanding of technical and compositional concepts.